sbt/sbt-buildinfo/README.markdown

 }
 ```

+As this is generated source it will be found under `target`, specifically for a Scala 2.11 project under `target/scala-2.11/src_managed/main/sbt-buildinfo`

 Customize `buildInfoKeys` by adding whatever keys you want to have in `BuildInfo`.
 You can use `BuildInfoKey.map` to change the generated field name and value, add new fields with tuples, or add new fields with values computed at build-time:

 ```scala